Tilea Campaign, Part 45

 Near Palomtrina, North-East of Remas

-After three hours of blessing the dead, praying with the wounded and praising the soldiers for their brave service, and all this immediately after commanding his army in battle against a veritable horde, his holiness Bernado Ugolini was beginning to flag.
+After three hours of blessing the dead, praying with the wounded and praising the soldiers for their brave service and all this immediately after commanding his army in battle against a veritable horde, his holiness Bernado Ugolini was beginning to flag.
 When a messenger begged for an audience, he was too tired to know if he was grateful for the distraction or frustrated at yet another matter requiring his attention.

 Bernado could not recall the messenger’s name but knew the young cleric had been assigned to the maestro’s staff, due to his particular interest in natural philosophy.